-Most women with epilepsy have healthy pregnancies and give birth to a healthy baby.
+Most women with epilepsy have healthy pregnancies and give birth to healthy babies.
 To have the best chance of having a healthy pregnancy, medical professionals advise you have pre-conception counselling before you become pregnant.
-This is because your epilepsy and epilepsy medicines might slightly increase your risk of having a baby with a birth problem.
-The risk varies, depending on the type, dose and epilepsy medicine you take.
+This is because pregnancy could affect your epilepsy, and epilepsy medicines can increase your risk of having a baby with a birth problem.
+The risk varies, depending on your type of epilepsy, how well your seizures were controlled before pregnancy, and which epilepsy medicine you take.
+The dose of epilepsy medicine is important too.
 Getting specialist support at the right time, particularly if you are at risk of an unplanned pregnancy, may reduce these risks.

 I’m already pregnant, should I stop taking my epilepsy medicine?

 If you are already pregnant, don’t stop taking your epilepsy medicine.
 If you do, it might not make a difference to your baby, but it could cause you to have more seizures.
 Or your seizures could be more severe.
 This could be harmful for you and your baby.
-Instead, speak to your family doctor as soon as possible, so they can get you the help and advice you need.
+Instead, speak to your GP urgently, so they can get you the help and advice you need.

 Pre-conception counselling happens before you get pregnant.
-It’s an appointment with a doctor or nurse who knows about pregnancy and epilepsy.
+It’s an appointment, or series of appointments, with a doctor or nurse who knows about pregnancy and epilepsy.
 The aim is to review your epilepsy and your epilepsy medicines.
 Some medicines carry a higher risk of harming your baby if you take them during pregnancy.
-Other medicines carry a much lower risk, but might not control your seizures as well.
-The counselling will help you to decide which is the safest type and dose of epilepsy medicine to prepare for future pregnancy.
+Other medicines carry a much lower risk but might not control your seizures as well.
+The counselling will help you to decide which dose of which epilepsy medicine to take to prepare for any future pregnancy.

 The doctor or nurse might suggest you change your epilepsy medicine to one that carries a lower risk, before you get pregnant.
 Or they might change it to try to get your seizures under better control.
-Their advice will depend very much on your individual circumstances, and how you feel about making any changes.
-For some women, a gradual withdrawal of their epilepsy medicine might be considered safe.
-This would need a risk assessment and very careful planning and support.
+Their advice will depend on your circumstances, and how you feel about making any changes.
+Before you start any changes, they will make sure you have highly effective contraception.

 How do I get pre-conception counselling?

-You can ask your family doctor to arrange pre-conception counselling for you at any age – even before you have started a sexual relationship.
+You can ask your GP to arrange pre-conception counselling for you at any age – even before you have started a sexual relationship.
 It’s especially important if you are thinking of becoming pregnant in the near future, or if there’s any chance that you could get pregnant.

 Do I need folic acid?

 All women are recommended to take folic acid before and during pregnancy, to reduce the risk of having a baby with spina bifida.
-For women without epilepsy or not taking epilepsy medicines, the usual dose is 400 micrograms.
-For women taking epilepsy medicines, the dose you need to take is 5000 micrograms (5 milligrams).
+For women without epilepsy, or not taking epilepsy medicines, the usual dose is 400 micrograms.
+For women taking epilepsy medicines, the dose is 5000 micrograms (5 milligrams).
+To get a 5 milligrams dose you will need a prescription from your GP.

 When should I start taking folic acid?